metra3/metra3/README.md

 <h2 align="center">I am a 4th year Electrical-Electronics Engineering student at Eskişehir Osmangazi University.
 At the same time, I am a computer engineering student with a double major program.</h2>
 <br>

-<h3 align="center">I am currently working on Mobile Applications and 5G and Beyond technology 📶</h3>
+<h3 align="center">I am currently working on Mobile Applications and 5G and Beyond technology</h3>

-<h3 align="center">I am also working to become a Sotfware Developer.🌐 </h3>
+<h3 align="center">I am also working to become a Flutter Developer. </h3>

 <br/>